Be confident that your decisions are based on the most reliable academic data available.

 You can use this report, a valuable resource for continued success in an increasingly complex workplace, to help you analyze critical relationships between compensation and performance; set realistic productivity goals; and provide broad data that encompass physician and nonphysician faculty and management.
 By simultaneously focusing on the quality and efficiency of care, you can make confident decisions that positively boost your academic practice performance.

-- Develop compensation and production targets for individual providers and managers
+Develop compensation and production targets for your providers and managers